There are many reasons why you might want to transfer some or all of your pension pots, for example if:

 So, if you retire overseas and leave your pension in the UK, it may be best for your provider to pay your pension into a UK bank account.
 You could then transfer funds from this account to your account overseas, or withdraw money directly from your UK account.

-You can transfer SIPPs, personal pensions and other defined contribution pensions to Nutmeg so long as you haven't started to take income from them.
-We unfortunately can’t accept defined benefit (final salary) workplace pensions.
+You can transfer SIPPs, personal pensions and other defined contribution pensions to Nutmeg, so long as you haven’t started to take income from them – also known as ‘drawdown’.

 The majority of pension transfers should take no longer than three weeks to complete.
 Some pensions might take longer, around two to three months.